SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
-I'm a full stack software developer focusing on building applications using JavaScript, React, Express, NodeJS and MongoDB.
+I'm a full stack software developer focusing on building applications using JavaScript (MERN) and Python (Flask).

 ## 🌐 Socials: